cidermole/prtg/README.md

 The set\_property method is very powerful and flexible.
 You can change anything for an object that you can change in the objects settings tab in the web ui.
-I will add the more commonly used settings as seperate methods.
+I will add the more commonly used settings as separate methods.
 You can use the get\_property method to test the name of the property:

 ```